thecodecrate/python-pipeline/tests/spec-001--class-composition-with-partial-classes.md

 This specification introduces a convention for structuring classes using partial classes.
 It involves three main components:

-1. **Base Class**: Contains the core functionality of the class.
+1. **🧬 Base Class**: Contains the core functionality of the class.
-2. **Partials**: Partial classes that add additional functionality.
+2. **🥬 Partial Classes**: Partial classes that add additional functionality.
-3. **Composed Class**: Combines the base class and partials into a single class.
+3. **🥗 Composed Class**: Combines the base class and partials into a single class.

 An example of a composed class is: